liquidctl/liquidctl/docs/asus-aura-led-guide.md

 - Device `0x1939` [^1]
 - Device `0x18F3`[^1]: found in Asus ROG Maximus Z690 Formula

-[^1]: Support for devices `0x1939` and `0x18F3` is not properly or sufficiently developed so these devices have been commented-out in the driver.
-Users may uncomment the line(s) in `SUPPORTED_DEVICES` to experiment and provide feedback.
-Wireshark USB traffic  capture, in particular, will be very helpful.
+[^1]: Support for devices `0x1939` and `0x18F3` is not properly or sufficiently developed so users asked to experiment and provide feedback.
+[Wireshark USB traffic capture](./developer/capturing-usb-traffic.md), in particular, will be very helpful.

 ## Initialization